-If after cleaning the pet stain or odor remains, call us for professional deodorizing specialist.
+If after cleaning the pet stain an odor remains, call us - the professional deodorizing specialist.
 A complete cure will probably involve cleaning the entire carpet by extraction and replacing the pad underneath, if not replacing the carpet.

 How To Remove Stains from Clothes